klsweat/Synchronize_Local_To_Remote/README.md

 # Sync Local Folder to Remote Folder

 STOP EDITING FROM YOUR FTP FOLDER!
 Here is a fast way to sync your local to remote.
-Using Power Shell you will be monitoring your local directory for changes and executing a window batch file .bat, that syncs/ uploads your changes made in your local folder to you remote folder.
+Using Power Shell you will be monitoring your local directory for changes and executing a window batch file .bat, that syncs/ uploads your changes made in your local folder to your remote folder.

 ## Follow these steps:
 1. Download WinSCP : https://winscp.net/eng/download.php